lrluque/blixss/README.md

 ### Disclaimer

 This tool is for educational purposes only.
 Do not use it for any illegal activities.
-The developers are not responsible for any misuse or damage caused by BLiXSS.
+I am not responsible for any misuse or damage caused by BLiXSS.

 ### License